Skip to main content

 Probate Courts, jurisdiction further provided including for name changes for minors and elder abuse protection orders and enforcement, Secs.
 38-9-3.1, 38-9-6.1 added; Secs.
 12-13-1, 38-9-2, 38-9F-4 am'd.

-This bill would authorize judges of probate who are members in good standing with the Alabama State Bar to issue elder abuse protection orders when authorized to do so by a written standing order from the presiding circuit court judge.
+• Amends Section 38-9F-4 to authorize probate judges (who are members in good standing with the Alabama State Bar) to issue elder abuse protection orders when authorized by a standing order from the presiding circuit court judge.

 Subjects